Offspring of a DES Daughter or a DES Son

 - However, research done as part of the National Cancer Institute DES Follow-up Study found the number of ovarian cancers among DES Granddaughters greater than expected.
 This finding supports the need for further study and health monitoring of DES Grandchildren.

-- No increases in testicular cancer were found for DES Grandsons, nor were there any cases of vaginal/cervical clear cell adenocarcinoma (CCA) among DES Granddaughters.
+- No increases in testicular cancer were found for DES Grandsons, but there has been one case of vaginal/cervical clear cell adenocarcinoma (CCA) in an 8 year old granddaughter.
 CCA is the cancer for DES Daughters that is linked to prenatal DES exposure.
 Additional information is in a story in the DES Action VOICE newsletter.

 - ADHD Risk (Possible